-- 16.26.1 Monitor the progress of students through receipt of reports from the supervisory team. - 16.26.2 Take appropriate action where progress appears to be unsatisfactory, including reviewing supervisory arrangements where necessary.
+- 16.26.1 Monitor the progress of students through receipt of reports from the supervisory team. - 16.26.2 Take appropriate action where progress appears to be unsatisfactory, including reviewing supervisory arrangements where necessary. - 16.26.3 Report annually to the Graduate School Board on the progress of all students. - 16.26.4 In consultation with the primary supervisor recommend whether the student should be readmitted for the following session. - 16.26.5 Ensure the Graduate School is notified of supervisor absences of longer than one month and the arrangements made to cover this.

-- 16.26.3 Report annually to the Graduate School Board on the progress of all students. - 16.26.4 In consultation with the primary supervisor recommend whether the student should be readmitted for the following session. - 16.26.5 Ensure the Graduate School is notified of supervisor absences of longer than one month and the arrangements made to cover this.
+16.27 Distance Learning Study (where relevant)

-16.27 International Collaboration / Distance Learning Study (where applicable)
+- 16.27.1 Ensure that all information relevant to distance learning study options are published on webpages, recruitment materials and programme handbooks as appropriate. - 16.27.2 Ensure that relevant monitoring, evaluation, and reporting processes are in place to support distance learning programmes or options.

-- 16.27.1 Ensure that all information relevant to distance learning study options are published on webpages, recruitment materials and programme handbooks as appropriate. - 16.27.2 Ensure that relevant monitoring, evaluation, and reporting processes are in place to support distance learning programmes or options. - 16.27.3 Ensure that students are advised to review material and seek support about trusted research or export control compliance to ensure that they adhere to relevant legislation. - 16.28 Training and development - 16.28.1 Promote the training and career development opportunities available through the Graduate School and other parts of the University. - 16.28.2 Promote training needs analysis and personal development planning. - 16.28.3 Ensure promotion of training opportunities to staff and students.
+- 16.28.1 Promote the training and career development opportunities available through the Graduate School and other parts of the University. - 16.28.2 Promote training needs analysis and personal development planning. - 16.28.3 Ensure promotion of training opportunities to staff and students.